 Result in a breach of federal, state, and local statutes and regulations related to solid waste management?
+X

+Significant Less than

+Or Significant Less than

+Potentially with Significant

-Significant Or Potentially Significant Impact
+Significant Mitigation Or

-Less than Significant Significant Or Incorporation No Impact
+Impact Incorporation No Impact

-L. Land Use, Population, and Housing Does the project have the potential to:
+L. Land Use, Population, and Housing